List of content you will read in this article:

 - Should the OS be updated to a newer version?

 These questions people can ask you to know the version of the operating system on your machine.
 There is the easiest way to know about the current version of CentOS you are using with cat /etc/centos-release command.
-In this tutorial, you are we guiding you about how to check CentOS version?
-Before moving let’s dive first to know about CentOS.
+In this tutorial, we are teaching you how to check CentOS version.
+Before moving on, let’s dive head-first into knowing about CentOS version.

 What is CentOS?
 [Definition]